Western League (1900–1958): History

-Minor League baseball went unclassified through 1901.
+Minor league baseball went unclassified through 1901.
 From 1902 until 1911, Class A was the highest level in the minor leagues.
 In 1912, a new top tier, Class AA, was created; in 1936, a second tier, Class A1, came into being.
 One year later, the existing Western League disbanded after it ended the 1937 season with only five teams, the Rock Island Islanders, disbanded on July 7.
 Then, in 1946, the Class AA leagues were renamed AAA, and the A1 loops were renamed AA.
-Thus the Western League – whose clubs were actually located in the Great Plains, Rocky Mountain States, the Upper Midwest and the Upper Southwest – was a top-level minor league until 1911, then two levels below Major League Baseball through 1935, and three steps removed in 1936–37 and when it was revived in 1947 during the post-war minor league baseball boom.
+Thus the Western League – whose clubs were located in the Great Plains, Rocky Mountain States, the Upper Midwest and the Upper Southwest – was a top-level minor league until 1911, then two levels below Major League Baseball through 1935, and three steps removed in 1936–37 and when it was revived in 1947 during the post-war minor league baseball boom.
 For several years in the 1910s, the Western League champion played a postseason series against the champion of the Class AA American Association for supremacy of the central states.